memgonzales/memgonzales/README.md

 - 🎨 [**Artemis**](https://github.com/memgonzales/artemis-art-app).
 Art-sharing Android app where the community of users can post, bookmark, and provide feedback on members' works, as well as share these artworks on their Facebook accounts.
 Written in Kotlin and uses Firebase
 - ⛽ [**Powerzone Inventory**](https://github.com/memgonzales/powerzone-inventory).
 Web-based inventory, transaction, and delivery management system for a fuel company in Bicol, Philippines.
 Built with MongoDB, Express.js, and Node.js and includes a CI/CD pipeline

-I also enjoy competitive programming.
-In the 2022 [International Collegiate Programming Contest (ICPC)](https://icpc.global/) Asia-Manila Regionals, our team ranked fifth overall and was recognized as the top Philippine team and the first to solve a problem.

-Beyond coding, my passion lies in strengthening tech education.
-Since 2017, I have been serving as a mentor for the [Asian MathSci League, Inc. (AMSLI)](https://amsliphil.com/), an organization that trains and selects representatives for international math and informatics competitions.
-I designed the curriculum and wrote handouts for its [advanced programming classes](https://github.com/memgonzales/aiep-python-scratch).

-I also contribute questions to the [International Bebras Challenge on Informatics and Computational Thinking](https://www.bebras.org/), an annual contest joined by over 4 million students from 70 countries.
+Beyond my professional interests, I am committed to strengthening tech education.
+I contribute questions to the [International Bebras Challenge on Informatics and Computational Thinking](https://www.bebras.org/), an annual contest joined by over 4 million students from 70 countries.
 My 2023 problem proposal was awarded Best Task, and my 2022 and 2024 proposals were nominated for this recognition.